Radial Profiles of Radio Halos in Massive Galaxy Clusters: Diffuse Giants Over 2 Mpc: Radial properties of radio halos

 \subsection{Radial surface brightness profiles}

 Assuming spherical symmetry, the surface brightness profile of radio halos is commonly described by fitting an exponential law of the form:

 where $I(r)$ is the surface brightness at radius $r$, $I_0$ is the central radio brightness, and $r_e$ is the e-folding radius.
 We emphasize that this model is not physically motivated.
 Although it has historically provided a reasonable description of halo profiles \citep[e.g.,][]{Orru2007, Murgia2009, Vacca2011, Cuciti2021}, the detection of substructures and multiple components in halos with new generation telescopes has highlighted its limitations \citep{Botteon2022a, Rajpurohit2021b, Botteon2023, Sikhosana2023}.
-Moreover, this model grossly oversimplifies the cluster morphology; merging systems can exhibit highly extended and irregular structures, see e.g., the PLCK G287.0+32.9 and Bullet halos.
+Moreover, this model grossly oversimplifies the cluster morphology; merging systems can exhibit highly extended and irregular structures, for example, the PLCK G287.0+32.9 and Bullet halos.
 Nevertheless, this model is useful for comparative studies of different kinds of halos and, therefore, we adopt it in this paper to facilitate the comparison.

-For each cluster, we first computed the average radio brightness within concentric annuli centered on the peak of the radio halo emission, with the width of each annulus set to half the full width at half maximum of the beam size, see Table\,\ref{tab:fit_paramters}.
+For each cluster, we first computed the average radio brightness within concentric annuli centered on the peak of the halo emission, with the width of each annulus set to half the full width at half maximum of the beam size, see Table\,\ref{tab:fit_paramters}.
+The circular annuli used are shown in Figure\,\ref{fig:grid}.
 The uncertainties in the profiles are estimated by accounting for systematic uncertainties due to flux scale/discrete sources subtraction (assumed to be 5-10\%) and statistical uncertainties associated with the rms level of an image.
+We assumed a flux density scale error of 10\% for LOFAR, uGMRT Band3 \citep{Shimwell2022, Chandra2017}, 8\% for uGMRT Band4 \citep{Chandra2017}, and 5\% for VLA and MeerKAT \citep{Perley2013}.
+We note that the flux density scale was verified by checking the spectra of compact sources in each field, we also refer to \cite{vanWeeren2017b, Pearce2017, Rajpurohit2021c, Rajpurohit2021b, Rajpurohit2021a} for details.
 We included only those annuli where the average surface brightness is $\geq 3\sigma_{\rm rms}$.
 The discrete, unrelated sources (namely, compact radio sources, radio galaxies, relics) were masked out from each map, as discussed in detail in Section\,\ref{sec::caveats}.

 In Figures\,\ref{fig:: PSZ_profiles} and \ref{fig::A2142_profile}, we show the resulting radial surface brightness profiles.
 For the first time, we present radial surface brightness profiles of radio halos out to $R_{500}$ as a function of frequency.
 Each point in these plots represents the mean radio brightness measured within each concentric circular annulus.
 The best fit parameters for each cluster are summarized in Table\,\ref{tab:fit_paramters}.
 Remarkably, in all cases, the halo emission can be described by a single exponential fit, despite the simplistic assumption of a symmetrical morphology and the highly disturbed dynamical nature of the clusters, which contain several substructures.